Is Distance Learning a poor Substitute for the Classroom ?

 As schools across the world scramble to keep kids learning even as they shut their doors, will a virtual classroom help or hamper students looking for academic success?

-“The most important thing is that the curriculum continues, and the students are still learning.”
-Françoise Herry, Institut Florimont
+From “The most important thing is that the curriculum continues, and the students are still learning.” by Françoise Herry, Institut Florimont

 The online classroom explained